 I’m unsure of what drugs the party-people in this scene have indulged in–besides alcohol–but the writers of this film might have had powder-caked nostrils.

 At the center of all of the above unseemliness is Oliviero: son of a deceased countess, failed novelist, verified shitbag.
 He lives in a castle with his poor, put-upon wife, Irina, where he hosts lavish parties for the local tribe of aimless twenty-somethings who call his dead mother a whore when he doesn’t even appear to be out of earshot.
 When he’s not abusing his wife or staring creepily at a painting of his mother–wearing the dress that he still keeps around the house–he’s apparently carrying on affair with pretty young local girl, Fausta, who gets killed shortly after we meet her.
-Throat slashed by a billhook, a murder weapon used a year earlier in the more infamous giallo film, Twitch of the Death Nerve, b.k.a.
+Throat slashed by a billhook, a murder weapon used a year earlier in the more infamous and influential giallo film Twitch of the Death Nerve, b.k.a.
 A Bay of Blood.

 Ghastly business, those billhook slashings.
 As expected, we’ll get a few more before the credits roll.